keithbuhler/keithbuhler.github.io/index.md

 ![Teaching photo](http://www.keithbuhler.com/images/keith-teaching2.png)

-For more than ten years, I've helped hundreds of students of all ages to grow intellectually by reflecting on great books, film, art, and their own lives.
+Over the last 15 years, I've helped hundreds of students of all ages to succeed academically and grow intellectually by reflecting on great books, film, art, and their own lives.

-Students tend to enjoy my classrooms which are suffused with humor and focused on real conversations about good books.
+Folks tend to enjoy my classroom culture, which is suffused with humor and focused on real conversations about good books.

 - You can read a longer [teaching statement, with student evaluation data, here.](/teaching-statement)
 - Or check out some [current syllabi (Spring 2017) here](/syllabi)